Cubs vs. Cardinals MLB Betting Odds, Trends & Prediction

 Cubs vs. Cardinals MLB Betting Trends

-The total has gone OVER in 11 of St. Louis’ last 14 games

-Over/Under has gone UNDER in 13 of Chi Cubs’ last 17 games when playing as the underdog
+The total has gone UNDER in 16 of Chi Cubs’ last 21 games when playing as the underdog

-The total has gone UNDER in 7 of Chi Cubs’ last 10 games
+Over/Under has gone OVER in 12 of St. Louis’ last 15 games

 Cubs vs. Cardinals MLB BETTING PREDICTION

 Take St. Louis.
-The Cardinals are 8-3 in their last 11 games overall and are 5-1 in their last six home games.
-On the other side, the Cubs are just 2-5 in their last seven games, are 2-5 in their last seven games against an opponent from the National League and are 2-5 in their last seven road games when playing on a Saturday.
+The Cardinals are now 9-2 in their last 11 games overall, are 6-1 in their last seven games from Busch Stadium and are one of the hotter teams in Major League Baseball following a slow start to the season.
+On the other side, the Cubs are just 3-8 in their last 11 games, have dropped four out of their last five contests versus National League opponents and are 1-4 against the rest of the division in their last five games versus National League Central foes.